Blazing Moon offers the following IT interventions:

 In this two-day workshop, delegates will learn how to use and apply the commonly used Functions and Formulas of Excel version 2016/365.
 Topics Covered: Formulas and Functions Basics; Statistical and Logical Functions; Lookup and Reference Formulas; Text Formulas; Time and Date Formulas; Array and Database Functions; Efficiency Tips.

-This Intermediate Microsoft Excel 365/2016 training class is meant for students who want to advance their Excel skill from Introduction concepts.
+This online live Intermediate Microsoft Excel 365/2016 training class is ideal for students who want to advance their Excel skill from Introduction concepts.
 Topics Covered: Work with Ranges, The IF Function; SUMIF, AVERAGEIF, and COUNTIF Functions; Financial formulas, Creating Scenarios; Lookup Functions, Date and Time Functions, Consolidate Data; What-If Analysis; Scenario Manager; Lists; Work with Charts; Tables; Templates & Styles.

-In this Introduction to Microsoft Excel 2016/365 training course, students will create and edit basic worksheets and workbooks.
+This online live course is the Introduction to Microsoft Excel 2016/365 training course.
+Students will create and edit basic worksheets and workbooks.
 Topics Covered: Creating a Microsoft Excel Workbook; The Ribbon; The Backstage View (File Menu); The Quick Access Toolbar; Entering Data in Microsoft Excel Worksheets; Formatting Microsoft Excel Worksheets; Using Formulas in Microsoft Excel; Working with Rows and Columns; Editing Worksheets; Finalising Microsoft Excel Worksheets.

 This course takes a look at the free PowerPivot add-in for Microsoft Excel 2016/365.
 Its aim is for all users of PowerPivot to get a good grasp of how its features are set and how it works.
 It covers interface features, techniques for manipulating PowerPivot data, how to create PowerPivot reports, the structure of DAX functions, and ways to distribute PowerPivot data.
 Topics Covered: Getting Started with PowerPivot; Manipulating PowerPivot Data; Creating PowerPivot Reports; Using DAX Functions in PowerPivot; Distributing PowerPivot Data.